The State University Of Zanzibar

 During a meeting held at SUZA’s Tunguu campus in South Unguja, Vice Chancellor Professor Moh’d Makame Haji emphasized the importance of establishing new collaborations and revitalizing existing agreements to enhance the university’s academic capacity.

-The Vice Chancellor met with Professor Ben K. Daniel, Senior Lecturer at the University of Northern British Columbia (UNBC), Canada, and an expert in Artificial Intelligence in Education and Educational Technology.
+The Vice Chancellor met with Dr. Ben K. Daniel, who is Full Professor (Tenured), and Director of the Center for Teaching, Learning and Technology (CTLT) at the University of Northern British Columbia (UNBC), Canada.
+Professor Daniel is an expert in Artificial Intelligence in Education, Educational Technology, and an internationally award-winning research methodologist.
 Discussions centered on preparations for a Memorandum of Understanding (MoU) between SUZA and UNBC, aimed at fostering joint initiatives in teaching, research, and innovation.

 Professor Makame highlighted SUZA’s determination to introduce modern academic programs, including Artificial Intelligence (AI), and to provide advanced training for professionals capable of meeting the demands of the global job market.